 2nd Year: 2016/2017 Dean’s List (89%)

 Fellowships, grants and awards:

 St. Thomas Aquinas Philosophy Bursary Award at Father Leo.
-J Austin Catholic Secondary School, 2015.
+J Austin Catholic Secondary School.
 (Final Examination Graded 100%; 96% Final Mark in Philosophy).

-“The Ontic Foundation of Hope”, The Oracle: York University’s Undergraduate Philosophical Review.
-(Accepted for publication, Spring 2017).
+“The Ontic Foundation of Hope: Josef Pieper’s Critique of Atheistic Existentialism”, The Oracle: York University’s Undergraduate Philosophical Review.
+Issue 10, 2017: 23-31.

 “Theistic Explanations of the Ontology of Consciousness”, Discussions: Case Western Reserve University’s Undergraduate Research Journal XIII.
 I (2017): 17-23.